 - Demonstrate knowledge of the global evidence for action to promote physical activity to contribute to non-communicable disease prevention and sustainable development goals.

-- Demonstrate understanding of the population-level benefits of physical activity and best interventions for promoting physical activity at the population level.
+- Demonstrate understanding of the population-level benefits of physical activity and the latest WHO guidelines on physical activity and health.

-- Demonstrate understanding of a comprehensive approach to active living in urban settings, including the built and social environment interventions.
+- Demonstrate understanding of a comprehensive approach to active living in various settings, including the natural, built and socio-cultural environments.

 - Demonstrate knowledge and practices related to outdoor activities that are informed by both socio-ecological relationships and environmental sustainability.